-We show that the Hausdorff dimension of the singular set of perimeter minimizers in noncollapsed Ricci limit spaces with a two-sided Ricci curvature bound is at most N-5, where N is the dimension of the ambient space.
+We show that the Hausdorff dimension of the singular set of perimeter minimizers in noncollapsed limits of manifolds with two-sided bounds on the Ricci curvature is at most n-5, where n is the dimension of the ambient space.
 The estimate is sharp.

 Keywords: Perimeter minimizing sets, Ricci curvature, Analysis of singularities.

 Mathematics Subject Classification: 49Q05, 58J90, 53C23.